Josef Klehr: Life

 Klehr was born as the son of a teacher.
 After attending the Volksschule in Wohlau until 1918 he got an apprenticeship with a cabinet maker, passing the exam in 1921 that allowed him to do it by trade.
 From 1934 he worked as a night porter in a community home, then subsequently as a nurse in a sanatorium.
 From 1938 he was assistant sergeant at Wohlau prison.

 Klehr was a member of the Nazi Party and Allgemeine SS as of 1932.
 He participated in military exercises with the Wehrmacht and received training to become a medic.
 Shortly before the beginning of the war he was drafted into the Waffen-SS.
 In August 1939 he was transferred to Buchenwald concentration camp as a guard, then to Dachau concentration camp as a medical orderly a year later.
 In January 1941 he was promoted to SS-Unterscharführer and transferred to Auschwitz, working as a medical orderly in the prisoners' infirmary.

 Klehr was renowned for killing by phenol injections into the heart, something he essentially took over at some point in 1942.
 He devised ways to optimise the speed of the killing process, such as experimenting with the positioning of prisoners before their injection.

 Klehr occasionally conducted selections himself, and when he was informed that the camp doctor was unavailable, stated immediately, "Today I am the camp doctor."
 For example, on 29 August 1942, he and Friedrich Entress selected 746 prisoners to be gassed under the guise of fighting a typhus epidemic.
-Due to various descriptions of him standing against a background of corpses "wearing either a white coat or "a pink-rubber apron and rubber gloves" and "holding a 20-cc hypodermic with a long needle" in his hands, Klehr has been described as the "ultimate caricature of the omnipotent Auschwitz doctor."
-He was famed for his sadistic cruelty.
+Due to various descriptions of him standing against a background of corpses "wearing either a white coat or 'a pink-rubber apron and rubber gloves' and 'holding a 20-cc hypodermic with a long needle'" in his hands, Klehr has been described as the "ultimate caricature of the omnipotent Auschwitz doctor."
+He was infamous for his sadistic cruelty.